Update of the phase-shift analysis of the low-energy $\pi N$ data

-The second point concerns the smallness of the normalisation uncertainty reported in several low-energy experiments.
-Arguments were presented in Ref.~\cite{mworg}, to substantiate the suggestion that the reported uncertainties in the $\pi N$ experiments at low energy must have been underestimated.
-In $23$ (out of $52$) DCS data sets (with known normalisation uncertainty) in the initial DB$_{+/-}$ of this work, normalisation uncertainties below $3 \%$ had been reported.
-The smallest normalisation uncertainty in the tDB$_{+/-}$ is equal to a mere $1.2 \%$, which (given the experience gained after two decades of relevant experimentation) is highly suspicious.
-While pondering over these issues, one frequently comes to the opinion that it would make sense to disregard all claims of such exaggerated and unrealistic accuracy, and assign to all the relevant data sets a normalisation uncertainty of $3 \%$.
-However, such an approach would appear arbitrary, providing ground for criticism.
-Such revisions must be instigated by the original experimental groups, not by analysts.
-Consequently, one is left with no other choice than to rely on an approach placing importance on the bulk of the low-energy $\pi N$ data and to apply a reasonable statistical procedure for the elimination of the outliers.
+Our second point concerns the smallness of the normalisation uncertainty reported in several low-energy experiments.
+Arguments were presented in Ref.~\cite{Matsinos2006}, to substantiate the point of view that the reported uncertainties in the $\pi N$ experiments at low energy have been underestimated on average.
+In $23$ (out of $52$) DCS datasets (with known normalisation uncertainty) in the initial DB$_{+/-}$, normalisation uncertainties below $3~\%$ had been reported.
+The smallest normalisation uncertainty in the DB$_{+/-}$ is equal to a mere $1.2~\%$, which (based on the experience gained after three decades of relevant experimentation) borders on the impossible.
+While pondering over these issues, one cannot help thinking that it would make sense to disregard all claims of such exaggerated and unrealistic precision, and assign to all relevant datasets a reasonable normalisation uncertainty, e.g., $3~\%$, though this value might be optimistic too.
+However, such an approach would appear arbitrary and would surely provide ground for criticism.
+Such revisions must be instigated by the experimental groups responsible for the measurements, not by analysts.